ian-t-adams/azure-openai-api-m-retry/README.md

     <img src=./assets/apim_v2_policy_by_model/images/delete_deployment_id_success.png width=300>

-    e.
+    g.
 Repeat steps 3.d. through 3.f. for all the operations for the API spec you imported (later versions support more functions and therefore have more operations).
 There are 7 operations in the 2023-12-01-preview spec as shown below:

     <img src=./assets/apim_v2_policy_by_model/images/seven_operations.png width=200>

-    g.
+    h.
 Now click where it says ***All operations*** at the top of the list of POST Operations, as shown in the image above, and select **Settings**.
 Then scroll down in the All Operations Sesttings and set the Subscription ***Header name*** to "api-key" to match OpenAI library specifications as shown below

     <img src=./assets/original/apim-config-apikey.png width=600>

-    h.
+    i.
 Configure the Diagnostic Logs settings: Set the **Sampling rate** to 100% and **Number of payload bytes to log** as the maximum; you may choose to use Application Insights or Azure Monitor or Local as per your requirements.
 More will be added to this step in the future.

     <img src=./assets/original/apim_config_3.png width=500>